-• Investigate other resilience metrics.
-This Plan outlines a strong set of measures to determine the effectiveness of individual resilience projects and programs, but with future experience the Company may be able to determine other resiliency metrics to supplement.

-- Investigate potential risk visualization tools to support decision-making, such as a geospatial tool to visualize both climate exposure and key attributes of assets that may make them more sensitive to the changes in climate (e.g., flagging non-submersible equipment).
+- Investigate other resilience metrics.
+This Plan outlines a strong set of measures to determine the effectiveness of individual resilience projects and programs, but with future experience the Company may be able to determine other resiliency metrics to supplement. - Investigate potential risk visualization tools to support decision-making, such as a geospatial tool to visualize both climate exposure and key attributes of assets that may make them more sensitive to the changes in climate (e.g., flagging non-submersible equipment).
 Developing such a tool can help internally improve alignment around understanding of climate risks.
-In addition, some of the data could potentially be shared externally to help others improve and expand their resilience planning efforts. - Expanding methodologies for capturing the community benefits of O&R's investments.
+In addition, some of the data could potentially be shared externally to help others improve and expand their resilience planning efforts.

+- Expanding methodologies for capturing the community benefits of O&R's investments.
 While it is known that the projects and programs included in this plan will reduce customer outages, it is difficult to estimate the exact magnitude of those benefits and how that translates into a range of financial and non-monetary benefits for customers.
 This is particularly challenging to do in the unique environment of New York, but developing these capabilities could help the Company to better understand these benefits and could help frame future thinking around investments. - Better aligning resilience and decarbonization efforts by comparing strategies and scenarios to understand gaps and opportunities.
 Integration of all climate change-related programs, such as net zero initiatives, with climate change resilience programs will enhance the Company's ability to holistically manage climate change. - Further research/modeling of wind and ice projections and integration of these considerations into asset ratings, design standards, etc. The collection of additional weather data can help with the Company's understanding of this topic, and/or a partnership with surrounding municipalities on enhanced modeling could provide similar benefits.
 Better understanding this topic could allow for better modeling of the impact of adaptation strategies on load in particularly vulnerable portions of the service territory. - O&R and CECONY have formed a wildfire review team, consisting of various operational, engineering, environmental and planning organizations.
 The team's objective is to review the historical and future impacts of wildfire risk within the Companies' service territories.
-Based upon the findings of these efforts, the team will develop recommendations to address wildfire risk. - Continue to explore alternative funding sources for resilience projects such as through the Bipartisan Infrastructure Law funding.
-Exploring alternative funding resources could help O&R implement additional resilience programs above and beyond what may otherwise be possible and/or alleviate the burden placed on rate payers.
+Based upon the findings of these efforts, the team will develop recommendations to address wildfire risk. - Continue to explore alternative funding sources for resilience projects such as through state and federal grants (such as those available through NYSERDA and the United States Department of Energy).
+Exploring alternative funding resources could help O&R implement additional resilience programs above and beyond what may otherwise be possible and/or alleviate the burden placed on rate payers. - Engage stakeholders outside of the Company's CRWG to benchmark and potentially align on resilience efforts, such as telecommunications providers.

-For all of the reasons set forth above, the Company respectfully requests that the NYSPSC approve this Plan as filed.
+For all of the reasons set forth above, the Company respectfully requests that the NYSPSC approve this revised Plan as filed.